tapyu/generic-prog-lang-lessons/README.md

 Key aspects of compiled programming languages:

 - **Standalone Executables**: The output of compilation is often a standalone executable file, which can be run independently of the source code and the compiler.
-However, Compiled executables may still depend on certain system libraries or dynamic-link (DLL) or shared libraries on the target machine.
-However, these dependencies are typically well-managed and often come bundled with the operating system or are distributed along with the application.
+Therefore, we can share only the compiled executable, instead of sharing the source code.
+This enables source privacy, which can be desirable for proprietary softwares.
+Although compiled executables may still depend on certain system libraries or dynamic-link (DLL) or shared libraries on the target machine, these dependencies are typically well-managed and often come bundled with the operating system or are distributed along with the application.
 - **Efficiency**: Compiled programs are generally more efficient in terms of runtime performance compared to interpreted programs.
 Since the translation to machine code is done beforehand, there is less overhead during execution.
 - **Ahead-of-Time (AOT) Compilation**: A classic compiled programming language is based on the Ahead-of-Time (AOT) Compilation, where compilation is a separate step that converts the source code into an executable machine code before the program runs.
 - **Static typing**: Many compiled languages are statically typed, meaning that variable types are checked at compile time rather than runtime.
 This can catch certain types of errors before the program is run.